-By identifying the prerequisites students need to have prior to enrolling in the Introduction to Engineering Program STEM HST course bundle, OIT staff and professors will be able to work explicitly with high school teachers to align curriculum for future dual credit opportunities.
-This will be important to ensure that course curriculum is preparing those students who elect to enroll in classes at OIT, as well as creating the opportunity for all students taking these certain high school math classes to receive dual credit, or accelerated credit.
-Determining the needed teaching credentials for these high school teachers will be an important piece of this work.
+By identifying the prerequisites students need prior to enrolling in the Introduction to Engineering Program STEM HST course bundle, OIT staff and professors will be able to work directly with high school teachers to align curriculum for future dual credit opportunities.
+This will be important to ensure that course curriculum is preparing those students who elect to enroll in classes at OIT, as well as creating the opportunity for all students taking these certain high school math classes to receive dual or accelerated credit.
+Determining the needed teaching credentials for these high school teachers to be qualified to teach dual credit courses will be an important piece of this work.